Driving during the winter season can be very unpleasant, especially if you do not have a working heater in your car.

 There is simply nothing like a nice heater to keep you warm and stuffy in your car.

-The most common problem when you have no heat in the cabin is actually a low coolant level.
-Open your bonnet and check the coolant level (when the engine is cold).
+The most common problem when the heat is not working in your car is actually a low coolant level.

 2. Malfunctioning Thermostat